Logo Icon

 • 0 marks for unanswered or incorrect non-MCQS

 The scores obtained in all three sections are summed up to arrive at the total raw score.
-This raw score is then scaled to account for variations in difficulty levels across different slots, resulting in the scaled CAT score a key component in understanding the comparison of CAT score vs percentile, which highlights the difference between actual marks and relative performance.
+This raw score is then scaled to account for variations in difficulty levels across different slots, resulting in the scaled CAT score, a key component in understanding the comparison of CAT score vs percentile, which highlights the difference between actual marks and relative performance.

 Check: How to score 99 percentile in CAT?

-What is CAT Percentile?
+What is the CAT Percentile 2025?

 A percentile score is the percentage of candidates who have scored equal to or below a particular score.
 For example, if you receive a 98 percentile, it means you scored better than 98% of all test-takers.